tewendel/interkit-masterarbeit/sites/docs/src/content/reference/system/reference-overview.svelte.md

-# Overview
+# Interkit reference

 Welcome to the interkit Reference.

-Use the sidebar to explore technical documentation of the different parts of the system.
+Use the menu to explore technical documentation of the different parts of the system, such as components, actions or the chat API.